 through hydro-flumes.

 For many years in the past, roots were considered the “hidden half” of plants due to the scarcity of the research in this field [1].
-Studies on roots are very important for the understanding of the relations of water and nutrient uptake by the crops.
-The importance of the plant-water-soil relationship in this issue is related the density, depth and distribution of the plant root system, and the growth development within the growing season.
+Studies on roots are very important for the understanding of the relationship of water and nutrient uptake by the crops.
+The importance of the plant-water-soil relationship is related to the density, depth and distribution of the plant root system, and the development within the growing season.
 Root development in the soil is highly dependent on the physical, chemical properties and the biological conditions, which can have significant spatial variability [2].
 Water uptake in plants is driven primarily by transpiration.
-Water moves through the soil to the root via mass flow, is taken up by the roots and pulled through the xylem of the plant due to differences in water potential between the soil, root and atmosphere [3].
+Water moves through the soil to the root via mass flow, and it’s taken up by the roots and pulled through the xylem of the plant due to differences in water potential between the soil, root and atmosphere [3].
 Rates of water

-uptake are affected by root diameter, distance from stem base, age or stage of development, and soil water and temperature conditions [4].
+uptake are affected by root diameter, distance from stem base, age or stage of development, soil water and temperature conditions [4].
 The plant roots would grow until a physically or chemically impenetrable horizon was reached.
 The rooting pattern varies with the physical condition of soils particularly machine-compacted soil layers, moisture distribution, aeration and the genetic profile characteristic [5].
 Roots are able to force their way into the soil because of the turgor pressure of roots, when the soil strength exceeds the strength of the turgor pressure, root extension is stopped [6].
-A greater rooting depth increases available water storage capacity, but the storage at lower depths is less extractable because rooting density decrease with depth [7].
+A greater rooting depth increases available water storage capacity, but the storage at lower depths is less extractable because rooting density decreases with depth [7].
 Root development and distribution are affected by spatial and temporal soil water distribution [8].
-At the beginning of a season the roots are shallow and so plants can only take water from a small depth of soil.
-Later, as the roots grow, roots can take water from an increasing depth of soil, consequently, irrigation water may need to be applied relatively frequently at the beginning of the season, and in long intervals at the end of the season.
+At the beginning of a season, the roots are shallow and so plants can only take water from a small depth of soil.
+Later, as the roots grow, roots can take water from an increasing depth of soil, consequently, irrigation water may need to be applied relatively and frequently at the beginning of the season, and in long intervals at the end of the season.
 The effective rooting depth of the plant governs the volume of soil that can function as a water reservoir for the plant.
 Plants with deep root systems have access to a larger volume of soil, and therefore larger volume of soil water, than shallow rooted plants.
-The rooting pattern of sugarcane is classified as a “deeply tap- rooted species” and considered as an important parameter in evaluating furrow irrigation system, it is particularly useful in managing and for decision making about irrigation scheduling.
+The rooting pattern of sugarcane is classified as a “deeply tap- rooted species” and considered as an important parameter in evaluating furrow irrigation system It is particularly useful in managing and about irrigation scheduling.
 The sugarcane root system is highly dependent on the physical soil conditions, the intensive use of machinery during cultivation and harvest induces soil compaction, affecting the sugarcane crop development [9] - [10] .
 Roots of sugarcane grow along lines of least resistance, often following old root and worm channels [11].
 Moisture extraction patterns for successive ratoon crops were similar to that of the plant crop, indicating again that the old root system of the previous crop was not functioning, or at least not removing enough moisture.
-The old root system gradually ceases to function and decays while a completely new root system is formed by the developing shoots of the ratoon crops [12].
+The old root system gradually ceases to function and decays, while a completely new root system is formed by the developing shoots of the ratoon crops [12].

 MATERIALS AND METHODS